-Here we take a different approach to investigate the first and second sound modes of a Bose gas at finite temperature across the Bose-Einstein condensation transition.
-In fact, in contrast to previous experimental investigations, we do not imprint a density perturbation in the BEC but instead we take a cloud in equilibrium and evaluate directly its global thermodinamic variables \cite{Romero-Rochin2012A}.
-By varying the number of atoms in the cloud for several different temperature values, keeping the global volume parameter constant, we can evaluate the variation of the global pressure parameter with density and extract the sound velocity behavior.
-This thermodynamic approach allows us to compare our results with the original thermodynamic derivation of the sound velocity for a quantum gas.
-Besides, we can evaluate the two sound modes separately, which, to our knowledge, is the first independent measurement of first and second sound modes of a Bose gas.
+Here we take a different approach to investigate the sound velocity of a Bose gas at finite temperature across the Bose-Einstein condensation transition.
+In contrast to previous experimental investigations, we do not imprint a density perturbation in the BEC but we take a cloud in equilibrium and evaluate directly its global thermodinamic variables \cite{Romero-Rochin2012A}.
+By varying the number of atoms in the cloud for several different temperature and keeping the global volume parameter constant, we calculate the variation of the global pressure parameter with density and determine the sound velocity.
+This method allows us to compare our results to the original thermodynamic derivation of the sound velocity for a quantum gas.
+Besides, we obtain the contribution of both component separately for each temperature, which is not possible by the previous methods.